-It’s important to know that clinical studies are ongoing to evaluate the safety and efficacy of the COVID-19 vaccines in pregnant and breastfeeding women.
-Recently, a study published in March 2021 in the American Journal of Obstetrics and Gynecology demonstrated that the Pfizer/BioNTech and Moderna mRNA vaccines are both safe and effective in offering protection to pregnant and lactating women.
+It’s important to know that clinical studies have been actively evaluating the safety and efficacy of the COVID-19 vaccines in pregnant and breastfeeding women, and recent advancements are worth noting.
+Most recently, a JAMA Pediatrics study published in July 2021 demonstrated that there were no traces of the mRNA molecule in breast milk from women who received the COVID-19 mRNA vaccines.
+This builds on previous research from March 2021 in the American Journal of Obstetrics and Gynecology which demonstrated that the Pfizer/BioNTech and Moderna mRNA vaccines are both safe and effective in offering protection to pregnant and lactating women.
 Additionally, this research found that vaccinated pregnant women can pass protective antibodies to their newborns, via breast milk and the placenta.
-This builds on previous data released by the CDC’s Advisory Committee on Immunization Practices (ACIP) in March 2021 which demonstrated positive self-reported safety outcomes for more than 30,000 vaccinated pregnant women who registered through the CDC’s v-safe program.
+This all supports data released by the CDC’s Advisory Committee on Immunization Practices (ACIP) in March 2021, which demonstrated positive self-reported safety outcomes for more than 30,000 vaccinated pregnant women who registered through the CDC’s v-safe program.

 There has clearly been a significant amount of discussion around pregnancy and the COVID-19 vaccine.
 For this reason, it is important to seek trustworthy information and educate yourself so that you can make your own informed, personal vaccination decisions confidently, and based on facts.
 If you have concerns, don’t hesitate to discuss with your physician.